vinoth-vk-16/SuperSpidey/backend/email_management/README.md

 - `500`: Failed to send email or other server errors

 ### POST /fetch-emails
-Fetch paginated emails for a user from Firestore (not from Gmail).
+Fetch paginated email threads for a user from Firestore (not from Gmail).

 **Request Body:**
 ```json